+In today's increasingly networked society, more efforts are being devoted to promoting interoperability and an open network environment (Libicki, 2000).
 This growing enthusiasm for interoperability is understandable.
 One need only consider the economics of networks.
 Given the interdependencies within a network, components must work together in order for the network to function effectively.
 As importantly, interdependencies give rise to positive network externalities, insofar as the value of a network increases along with the number of users and applications (Shapiro and Varian, 1998; Varian, Shapiro, and Farrell, 2005).
 Interoperable standards are also increasingly called for, given the growing complexity and interdependence of the globally networked economy (Axelrod and Cohen, 1999).
 In the future economy, standards will not only serve their traditional functions of achieving efficiency, facilitating coordination, and executing control; as importantly, they will determine the structure of the 'playing field' on which networked transactions take place (Garcia, 2004).

-Many of those advocating for interoperability have placed their hopes on the Internet, conceiving it as an open, end-to-end network that could seamlessly transmit information regardless of its source, the nature of the information, its means of transmission, and the user.
-To this end, the Internet's architects designed the network so that most of its intelligence and control functions extended outward to the users and peripherals at the edges of the network.
-To realize this vision, they implemented a technology neutral, non-proprietary platform, based on TCP/IP protocols, which linked the underlying network technology substrate to the middleware and applications layers riding on top of them (Communication Science and Telecommunications Board, 1994).

-The Internet's end-to-end architecture did not solve the problem of interoperability for long, however.
-Given the commercialization of the Internet, and the growing diversity of its users, the consensus on behalf of the end-to-end architecture soon began to unravel.
+Many of those advocating for interoperability have placed their hopes on the internet, conceiving it as an open, end-to-end network that could seamlessly transmit information regardless of its source, the nature of the information, its means of transmission, and the user.
+To this end, the internet's architects designed the network so that most of its intelligence and control functions extended outward to the users and peripherals at the edges of the network.
+(Communication Science and Telecommunications Board, 1994).
+The internet's end-to-end architecture did not solve the problem of interoperability for long, however.
+Given the commercialization of the internet, and the growing diversity of its users, the consensus on behalf of the end-to-end architecture soon began to unravel.
 To make the most of interconnection, business users needed to enhance their services with a variety of additional functions (Blumenthal and Clark 2000).
-Thus, if the Internet is to serve effectively as a commercial platform, additional, higher-level standards in support of middleware and software applications will be required.
-Not surprisingly, therefore, recent decades have witnessed not only a sharp rise in the number and types of standards forums being established, but also greatly intensified business efforts designed to capitalize on the growing strategic, and proprietary, value of standards.
-(Libicki, 2000: Werle 2001; Garcia 2004; Garcia, Leickly, and Willey, 2005)
+Thus, if the internet is to serve effectively as a commercial platform, additional, higher-level standards in support of middleware and software applications will be required.
+Not surprisingly, therefore, recent decades have witnessed not only a sharp rise in the number and types of standards forums being established (Libicki, 2000: Werle 2001; Garcia 2004; Garcia, Leickly, and Willey, 2005).

-It is in the light of such developments that the future of interoperability has been called into question, leading many interested parties to redouble their efforts to work towards interoperability at the upper layers of the Internet architecture.
 While supporting the overall goal of interoperability, this paper provides a cautionary note.
 It argues that the value of standards is contextually based.
-Thus, for example, while interoperability may be highly valuable in a purely economic/commercial context, it might, in fact, engender some unintended, negative consequences in the political and cultural realms.
-On this basis, the paper contends that, as standards efforts become increasingly focused on the upper layers of the Internet, care should be taken to assure that appropriate metrics be adopted to determine the costs and benefits of these standards with respect to other realms of life.
+Thus, for example, while interoperability may be highly valuable in a purely economic/commercial context, it might in fact engender some unintended, negative consequences in the political and cultural realms.
+On this basis, the paper contends that, as standards efforts become increasingly focused on the upper layers of the internet, care should be taken to assure that appropriate metrics be adopted to determine the costs and benefits of these standards with respect to other realms of life.